Digital Studio Lab: A Cross-disciplinary Collaboration between the Humanities Department and The Canino School of Engineering Technology

 Ms. JoAnne Fassinger, Grants Coordinator

-Canton, College of Technology at
+Canton, College of Technology

 "The Digital Studio Lab at Canton is a cross-disciplinary collaboration between the Humanities Department and The Canino School of Engineering Technology that proposes to reconnect humanistic critical thinking, narrative writing, and deep analysis with Engineering’s strengths in problem-solving, digital coding, and graphics skills.
 By working collaboratively across the arts and sciences, the Digital Studio Lab promises to provide students with experiences and skills that will make them more marketable for practical employment in digital industries such as information design, video game development, digital storytelling, narrative/graphic medicine, web design, multimodal writing, online journalism and so forth.